-An agent is the person responsible for ensuring an election participant's funding, disclosure and reporting obligations under the EA are met.
+An agent is the person responsible for ensuring an election participant's obligations under the LGEA are met.

 Election participants and their agents have a responsibility to familiarise themselves with all relevant and current legislative provisions.
 Failure to do so cannot be used as an excuse for failing to comply with any legislative requirement.